DISCOVER DERAWAN ISLAND!

-There is an archipelago of islands in the Celebes Sea and Pulau Derawan is the main hub for travellers wishing to visit these mecca of islands.
+There is an archipelago of islands in the Celebes Sea and Pulau Derawan is the main hub for travelers wishing to visit this mecca of islands.

-HOW TO GET TO PANTAI DERAWAN
+HOW TO GET TO DERAWAN ISLAND

-You will see a ticket office alongside the river’s edge at the Tanjung Redeb boat harbour and you can organise your trip there.
+You will see a ticket office alongside the river’s edge at the Tanjung Redeb boat harbor and you can organise your trip there.
 If you have any difficulties trying to find the right boat, the locals are very quick to give you some help, you need only ask.

-TOP 4 THINGS TO DO ON DERAWAN ISLAND – DERAWAN TOUR
+TOP 4 THINGS TO DO ON DERAWAN ISLAND

 1. Scuba Diving on Pulau Derawan

 One of the main points of interest for visitors to Derawan Island is scuba diving.
 There are a number of Dive Resorts located around the island that offers great packages for some of the best diving locations in the world.

 Derawan Dive Resort